lykmapipo/sails-police/README.md

 It composed of the following modules:

-* [Authenticable](https://github.com/lykmapipo/sails-police/blob/master/lib/morphs/authenticable.js): encrypts and stores a password in the database to validate the authenticity of a user while signing in.

-* [Confirmable](https://github.com/lykmapipo/sails-police/blob/master/lib/morphs/confirmable.js): sends emails with confirmation instructions and verifies whether an account is already confirmed during sign in.

-* [Lockable](https://github.com/lykmapipo/sails-police/blob/master/lib/morphs/lockable.js): locks an account after a specified number of failed sign-in attempts.
-Can unlock account through unlock instructions sent.

-* [Recoverable](https://github.com/lykmapipo/sails-police/blob/master/lib/morphs/recoverable.js): resets the user password and sends reset instructions.

-* [Registerable](https://github.com/lykmapipo/sails-police/blob/master/lib/morphs/registerable.js): handles signing up users through a registration process, also allowing them to edit and destroy their account.

-* [Trackable](https://github.com/lykmapipo/sails-police/blob/master/lib/morphs/trackable.js): tracks sign in count, timestamps and IP address.

 ## [Authenticable](https://github.com/lykmapipo/sails-police/blob/master/lib/morphs/authenticable.js)
-It lays down the infrastructure for authenticating a user.
-It extend model with the following:
+It lays down the infrastructure for authenticating a user in `sails-police` application.
+It extend model supplied to it with the following:

-- `email` : An attribute used to store user email address. sails-police opt to use email address but in future we will add support to custom attribute.
+- `email` : An attribute used to store user email address. `sails-police` opt to use email address but in future we will add support to custom attribute.

 - `password` : An attribute which is used to store user pasword hash.

 - `encryptPassword(callback(error,authenticable))` : An instance method
-which encrypt the current instance password using [bcryptjs](https://github.com/dcodeIO/bcrypt.js).
+which encrypt the current model instance password using [bcryptjs](https://github.com/dcodeIO/bcrypt.js).

 Example